 In the United States, substance abuse and use of illegal drugs are increasing at an alarmingly increasing rate.
 The costs of addiction on society is significant.
 It’s estimated that the addiction to tobacco, alcohol, and illicit drugs costs the U.S. over $740 billion annually.
 This figure includes health care costs, costs related to crime, and the loss of productivity in the workplace.
 The substance abuse problem requires a great number of professionals to help those suffering from addiction.
 There are multiple rewarding careers geared at helping people overcome substance abuse problems and addictions.
 Here are three career choices in the drug abuse treatment and prevention field.

-An addiction counselor is one of the most widely known professional career choices for drug abuse work.
-Addiction counselors work with children, teens, and adults alike in an attempt to help with drug abuse problems and other addictions.
+An addiction counsellor is one of the most widely known professional career choices for drug abuse work.
+Addiction counsellors work with children, teens, and adults alike in an attempt to help with drug abuse problems and other addictions.
 Other common addictions include gambling.

-Addiction counselors work with the patient to identify the addiction and develop a plan for recovery.
-These counselors are responsible for educating patients and their families about drugs, treatment, and life following the treatment.
-People looking to get into an addiction counselor career can rest assured that job prospects will only continue to grow.
+Addiction counsellors work with the patient to identify the addiction and develop a plan for recovery.
+These counsellors are responsible for educating patients and their families about drugs, treatment, and life following the treatment.
+People looking to get into an addiction counsellor career can rest assured that job prospects will only continue to grow.
 This career is estimated by the Bureau of Labor Statistics to grow an approximate 27% in the future.

-There are several steps in becoming an addiction or substance abuse counselor.
-Addiction counselors must earn an accredited counseling degree.
-Likely, they will be required to work as a counselor to acquire supervised clinical practice hours.
-Addiction counselors are also required to pass a national or state licensing or certification exam after they receive their degree.
+There are several steps in becoming an addiction or substance abuse counsellor.
+Addiction counsellors must earn an accredited counselling degree.
+Likely, they will be required to work as a counsellor to acquire supervised clinical practice hours.
+Addiction counsellors are also required to pass a national or state licensing or certification exam after they receive their degree.

 The outlook is excellent for a career as a social worker.
 The Bureau of Labor Statistics estimates that there will be a 31% job growth increase for social workers between 2010 and 2020.
 This is a promising statistic for those pursuing a career as a social worker.
 Salaries for this type of work range widely due to the variety of workplaces in the field.